vlayer-xyz/vlayer/rust/mpt/docs/insert.md

 Ok(result_node)
 ```

 In the above code we only handle cases if resulting node is either a `Branch` or an `Extension`, as this are the only possible node types that `from_two_entries` can return.

-## Into Branch